skade/brainrust/README.md

 # brainrust
-A brainf*** interpreter in Rust, written an exercise
+A brainf*** interpreter in Rust, written as an exercise

 The actual code is in [src/main.rs](src/main.rs).